greenpeace/gpes-old-en-petitions-api-emulator/README.md

   * Configure the URL for the common thank you page.
 Currently this script requires a unique thank you page for all your petitions.
 If needed we'll allow mutiple thank you pages in the future.
 5. Save the `config.php` file.

+For more information on sending data to BQ please visit the pages on [Google BigQuery Libraries](https://cloud.google.com/bigquery/docs/reference/libraries).

 #### Configure SQLite